Skip to main content

 Overview

-Like any system, the space systems enterprise requires evaluation of risk at all levels of its life cycle.
+Space systems require evaluation of risk at all levels of its life cycle.
 From manufacture to final disposition at end-of-life, commercial and government space activities continue to be regulated by multiple government organizations with the regulatory environment evolving as both the military and commercial space landscape continues to grow.
-The space system enterprise is striving for public-private information sharing around identified vulnerabilities, threat information, space weather, and space intelligence.
+To mitigate risk, the NRMC is striving for public-private information sharing around identified vulnerabilities, threat information, space weather, and space intelligence.

 DHS Space Policy